You can calculate your daily water intake Goal based on your weight, activity, and weather or set a Custom goal.

 Tea has a 90% hydration ratio.
 If you add 10oz (300ml), it will increase your hydration only by 9oz (270ml).

-Milk has a 130% hydration ratio because it contains a little fat, sugar lactose, some protein, and sodium.
+Milk has a 130% hydration ratio because it contains a little fat, sugar, lactose, some protein, and sodium.
 All of that combined helps milk hydrate your body better than water.
 The sodium in milk acts like a sponge and holds onto the water in the body, which results in producing less urine.
 That’s why sometimes people can feel swelling after they drink a lot of milk.
 If you add 10oz (300ml), it will increase your hydration by 13oz (390ml).

 How alcohol affects your hydration